Analyst-turned-fund manager basks in Xiaomi glow

-HONG KONG (Reuters) - Richard Ji, whose little-known fund was the biggest investor in leading Chinese smartphone maker Xiaomi Inc’s [XTC.UL] $1.1 billion fundraising last month, is a numbers man looking to spot ‘category killers’ - start-ups with the power to disrupt.
+HONG KONG, Jan 23 (Reuters) - Richard Ji, whose little-known fund was the biggest investor in leading Chinese smartphone maker Xiaomi Inc’s $1.1 billion fundraising last month, is a numbers man looking to spot ‘category killers’ - start-ups with the power to disrupt.

 Ji, a former Morgan Stanley technology industry analyst, co-founded All-Stars Investment Ltd in Hong Kong last April with half a dozen colleagues from the Wall Street bank.